atlassian-labs/atlaspack/docs/ManualBundling.md

 This document aims to explain the current implementation of Manual Bundling, for information on using the feature visit the Atlaspack Docs.

-### Generate Asset Lookups
+### Generate PublicAsset Lookups

-First, we generate a look up, `manualAssetToConfig`, which contains an Asset Node as a key, mapped to which config object the asset is valid for.
+First, we generate a look up, `manualAssetToConfig`, which contains an PublicAsset Node as a key, mapped to which config object the asset is valid for.
 Consider the config below.

 ```json
 {